-1.4.3 Impostor Phenomenon as Mediator between LMX and Trust in Leadership

-The next part of dissertation identifies a unique gap by taking imposter phenomenon as a mediator between LMX and Trust.
-The obvious question here is, why trust?, which has been defined as a psychological state where the parties involved, acknowledge the vulnerability and embrace positive expectations from each other (Rousseau, Sitkin, Burt & Camerer, 1998).
-Generally studies unequivocally established employee trust as an important element in organzations (De Jong et al., 2016) which mainly revolves individual expectations, social interactions, financial exchanges, social structures, and moral standards (Hosmer, 1995 The most important of these is Leader - member relationship (Carter & Mossholder, 2015; Hsieh & Wang, 2015; Paill, Grima, & Dufour, 2015).
+1.4.3 Impostor Phenomenon as Mediator between LMX and Trust in Leadership each other (Rousseau, Sitkin, Burt & Camerer, 1998).
+Generally studies unequivocally established employee trust as an important element in organizations (De Jong et al., 2016) which mainly revolves individual expectations, social interactions, financial exchanges, social structures, and moral standards (Hosmer, 1995).
+The most important of these is Leader - member relationship (Carter & Mossholder, 2015; Hsieh & Wang, 2015; Paill, Grima, & Dufour, 2015).
 Based on the social exchange theory both the leader and followers have some expectations from each other (Cropanzano & Mitchell, 2005).
 Moreover, via a series of positive social exchanges both the parties form trust along with the belief that this exchange will stay the same (Sue-Chan, Au, & Hackett, 2012).